badly-drawn-wizards/HighSchool/Readme.md

 However, I had met the requirements of the project and did not feel the need to elaborate further.

-I am also aware that binary `libs` and `dist` folders in Git is bad .
+I am also aware that this whole project structure is messed up and binaries in Git are bad .
 I just want a place to both archive and showcase my growth as a programmer.
 Therefore I do not want to change the structure of this project to cater for best practices, and rather use them in further projects.